 Hello!
 I am Justin Kern.
 Currently, I am a visiting assistant professor of quantitative psychology at the University of California, Merced.

-I got my Ph.D. in quantitative psychology at the University of Illinois at Urbana-Champaign working with Hua-Hua Chang.
-My primary area of focus was in measurement, primarily on computer adaptive testing.
-At Illinois, I also worked as the statistical expert for Brent McBride and his father involvement group.
+I got my Ph.D. in quantitative psychology at the University of Illinois at Urbana-Champaign in 2017.
+My primary area of focus is measurement, primarily on computer adaptive testing.
+In my time at Illinois, I also worked as the statistical expert in the Child Development Lab, particularly with the father involvement group.

 I am a born-and-raised Michigander, graduating from Central Michigan University in 2009 with a double-major in mathematics and psychology.
 It was just destiny that I would study quantitative psychology.
 Outside of my academic work, I maintain an interest in music; I can often be found dabbling with my instrument collection, which includes four guitars, five saxophones, and several other woodwinds.
 Other non-academic interests of mine include Major League Baseball (I am a Detroit Tigers fan), college football (Michigan State and Illinois), craft beer, video games, random facts, and my cat.